About HKMPA

 We share a love for the ocean and we see opportunities to protect and even enhance Hong Kong’s marine environment, biodiversity, and fisheries.
 We work hard to educate, involve, and persuade people to establish more Marine Protected Areas for Hong Kong.

-Officially launched on the 30th August 2022, the Alliance hopes to play the role as a partner on marine conservation with the Hong Kong government, and we jointly feel that we must apply more effort and engage together to protect our waters and increase the positive impact that our work can have on our environment and marine creatures.
+Officially launched on the 30th August 2022, the Alliance hopes to play the role as a partner on marine conservation with the Hong Kong government, and we jointly feel that we must apply more effort and engage together to protect our wonderfully rich waters and increase the positive impact that our work can have on our environment and marine creatures.

 Our Vision